 Implementation of managed recharge will have an effect on the flow characteristics of the Snake River above and below Milner Dam.
-Accordingly, while the Eastern Snake Plain Aquifer Comprehensive Management Plan established a long-term annual hydrologic target of 1350,000 acre-feet of managed recharge on an average annual basis (15 year rolling average), this target should be phased in to allow for informed water management and planning."
-The Phase I managed recharge hydrologic target for the Snake River Basin above Milner is to recharge between 100,000 and 175,000 acre-feet on an average annual basis.
-Based upon data gathered during this initial phase of managed recharge, the Board will consider in 2019 whether to implement the ESPA long-term managed recharge hydrologic target.
+Accordingly, while tThe Eastern Snake Plain Aquifer Comprehensive Management Plan ("ESPA CAMP") established a long-term annual hydrologic target of 150,000 to 250,000 acre-feet of managed recharge to, this target should be phased in to allow for informed water management and planning."
+The Phase I managed recharge hydrologic target for the Snake River Basin above Milner is-was to recharge between 100,000 and 175,000 acre-feet on an average annual basis.
+The recharge target was subsequently raised to 250,000 acre-feet on an average annual basis.
+Based upon data gathered during this initial phase of managed recharge, the Board will consider in 2019 whether to implement the ESPA long term managed recharge hydrologic target.